See all

 Helpful links

-To get acquainted with ESG and how sustainability affects your company’s activities, the first step is analysing the situation: how does your company impact ESG issues and how these impact your company?
-An example on how to analyse the situation is by performing a Double Materiality Assessment, which allows for a clear picture of the situation and to define a roadmap for action.
-Here’s a detailed overview on how to do it:
+To understand how ESG and sustainability affect your company’s activities, the first step is to analyse the current situation: How does your company impact ESG issues and how do these issues impact your company?
+One effective way to assess this is through Double Materiality Assessment, which provides a clear overview of the situation and helps define a strategic roadmap for future actions.

-1. Understand the business context
+1. Understand the Business Context

 We gather information about your company through formularies and focus groups and map your company’s activities, identify the business model, products and services, and recognise all relevant aspects of your upstream and downstream value chain.
 This way, we get a broad and detailed perspective of the company’s situation and its starting point within ESG and sustainability issues.